 Pack a Bug Out Bag for Weight

 The most popular method, and a good fallback for any new prepper, is to pack with your bag weight distribution in mind.
 How much weight you can carry depends on your bag selection, body type, and fitness level.
 A very vague rule of thumb is that 25% of your body weight should be your bottom line max, yet this measure can overload you for long distances- especially if you weigh more.
 Pack weight is something that gets much harder to handle with every pound you add.

-Pack a Bug Out Bag for Accessibility
+Pack for Accessibility

 With the various situation you could encounter, quick access to your equipment may make the difference between life and death.
-Tactical packs excel at having equipment within a moments reach, but other types of bug out bags may need some packing forethought here.
+Tactical packs excel at having equipment within a moment’s reach, but other types of bug out bags may need some packing forethought here.
 Safety and security equipment are the highest priority equipment to have rapidly accessible, and on your body if possible.
-Other rapid accessibility considerations include common use versatile tools.
+Other rapid accessibility considerations include common-use versatile tools.

 After you concentrate on your rapid access equipment, think about the rest of your supplies and the best logical way to store them.
-Weight usually takes precedent here, as we mentioned above, with bulk food items, sleeping equipment, and cooking tools placed in the bottom of the bag and hardest to access.
+Weight usually takes precedence here, as we mentioned above, with bulk food items, sleeping equipment, and cooking tools placed in the bottom of the bag and hardest to access.

-Pack a Bug Out Bag to be a Gray Man
+Pack to be a Gray Man

-The Gray Man Concept is nothing new, but should be a consideration for anyone packing a bug out bag.
+The Gray Man Concept is nothing new but should be a consideration for anyone packing a bug out bag.
 Advertising that your bag has everything that anyone would need to survive can make you and your bag a target.
-Tactical bags struggle with this, since they are easily identified as packs that hold valuable supplies and equipment.
+Tactical bags struggle with this since they are easily identified as packs that hold valuable supplies and equipment.
 Tactical bags usually have the ability to have a modular load out, which exposes your equipment and supplies.
 Packing these supplies inside of your bag may be the best course of action, depending on your situation.

 One quick workaround to get the best of both worlds is a rain fly for your bag.
 This subtly hides your bag and everything attached to it while still allowing the equipment to be somewhat accessible.
 It provides the obvious bonus of rain-proofing your supplies as well and then run fairly cheap.
 A simple rain fly can make a tactical bag less noticeable in urban areas, but give you fast access once the fly is removed.

-The Various Types of Bug Out Bags to Pack
+Packing Different Types of Bug Out Bags

 The Final Word

-Once you have you bag packed and prepped, don’t forget to familiarize yourself with it.
+Once you have your bag packed and prepped, don’t forget to familiarize yourself with it.
 Hands-on familiarity is invaluable as far as knowing where things are and being able to access them quickly.
 Trying out your bag is important so you can know if you are pushing the weight limits and may need to leave out some equipment.